arkq/bluez-alsa/doc/org.bluealsa.PCM1.7.rst

     Return the array of additional PCM codecs.
 Client can switch to one of these codecs with the SelectCodec() D-Bus method call.

+    The dictionary may contain the following properties:

+    :array{byte} Capabilities:
+        A2DP codec capabilities blob.
+    :array{byte} SupportedChannels:
+        List of supported number of audio channels.
+    :array{uint32} SupportedSampling:
+        List of supported sampling frequency.

 void SelectCodec(string codec, dict props)
     Select PCM codec.
 This call shall be made before PCM stream opening for given transport type, otherwise the ongoing stream (or PCM counterpart: